runcitadel/citadel-dev/README.md

 ## License

-All code committed on and before git commit `874d4d8` is licensed via MIT and © Umbrel All code committed after git commit `874d4d8` is licensed GPL v3
+All code committed on and before git commit `874d4d8` is licensed via MIT and © Umbrel<br>
+All code committed after git commit `874d4d8` is licensed GPL v3